shreemit/RecipeGeneratorNLP/README.md

 To test the model, follow these steps:

 1. Ensure you have a trained model saved in the `trained_models` directory.
 2. Run `test.py` to test the model.
-This script loads the trained model, processes the test dataset, and generates predictions.
+This script loads the trained model, processes the test dataset, and generates predictions using the `TestModel` class.
 3. The script calculates and prints BLEU, ROUGE, and BERT scores for the generated predictions.

 ## Further Possible Improvements